 Other noteworthy accolades include introducing the world to Bob Dylan in her early tours, marching on the front lines of the Civil Rights movement with Martin Luther King, Jr., striking for fair wages in the fields with Cesar Chavez, singing on the first Amnesty International tour, and bringing the Free Speech Movement into the spotlight at Berkeley.
 On Earth Day 1999, Joan and Bonnie Raitt honored environmental activist Julia Butterfly Hill with Raitt’s Arthur M. Sohcot Award on her 180-ft high redwood treetop platform where Hill camped to protect ancient redwoods in the Headwaters Forest from logging.
-Lennie and Committee for Green Foothills worked alongside Joan and dozens of her neighbors in 2001 to defeat a massive development proposal on the 92-acre Lawler Ranch property in Woodside.
-Once again Joan joined Lennie and Committee for Green Foothills when we collaborated with the Horse Park in Woodside to restore eroding hillsides and adopt land restoration and wildlife-friendly management techniques.
+Lennie Roberts and Committee for Green Foothills worked alongside Joan and dozens of her neighbors in 2001 to defeat a massive development proposal on the 92-acre Lawler Ranch property in Woodside.
+Once again Joan joined Lennie and Committee for Green Foothills worked on a collaboration with The Horse Park at Woodside to restore eroding hillsides and adopt land restoration and wildlife-friendly management techniques.
 In 2007, Joan received the Grammy Lifetime Achievement Award.
-In the end of 2016, she joined Standing Rock Sioux Reservation in North Dakota, where at least 200 tribes have gathered to oppose the construction of the Dakota Access Pipeline.
-Most recently, Joan will have the great honor of being inducted into the Rock and Roll Hall of Fame on April 7, 2017.
+In the end of 2016, she joined Standing Rock Sioux Reservation in North Dakota, where at least 200 tribes gathered to oppose the construction of the Dakota Access Pipeline.
+Most recently, Joan was inducted into the Rock and Roll Hall of Fame on April 7, 2017.

-This is only a brief description of such a amazing woman.
+This is only a brief description of such an amazing woman.
 Read more about Joan Baez, our 2017 Nature’s Inspiration honoree.

 To honor local legend Joan Baez, we have some special guests who will help introduce her properly.

-Valentin Lopez is the Chairman of the Amah Mutsun Tribal Band since 2003.
+Valentin Lopez is the Chairman of the Amah Mutsun Tribal Band.
 Amah Mutsun Tribal Band is one of three historic tribes that are recognized as Ohlone.
 Valentin is Mutsun, Awaswas, Chumash and Yokuts.
 The Amah Mutsun are comprised of the documented descendants of Missions San Juan Bautista and Santa Cruz.
-Valentin Lopez is a Native American Advisor to the University o f California, Office of the President on issues related to repatriation.
-He is also a Native American Advisor to the National Alliance on Mental Illness (NAMI) and the Phoebe Hearst Museum of Anthropology.
-Valentin is actively involved in efforts to restore tribal indigenous knowledge and ensure our history is accurately told.
+Valentin Lopez is a Native American Advisor to the University of California, to the National Alliance on Mental Illness (NAMI) and to the Phoebe Hearst Museum of Anthropology.
+Valentin is actively involved in efforts to restore tribal indigenous knowledge and ensure history is accurately told.
 Finally, Valentin is working to restore the Mutsun Language and is a traditional Mutsun singer and dancer.
-As Chairman, Valentin is a standing member on all Tribal committees and Boards.

 All sponsorship and ticket purchases are tax-deductible as allowed by law, minus $50 per ticket.
 All proceeds from Nature’s Inspiration will support our work to protect the open spaces, farmlands, and natural resources of San Mateo and Santa Clara counties.